You know what they say: Christmas is a time for giving!

 2) Start Saving Early

-The earlier you start thinking about the Christmas Budget, the better prepared you will be to purchase the gifts on your list without going into debt.
+The earlier that you start thinking about your Christmas Budget, the better prepared you will be to purchase the gifts on your list without going into debt.

 Have a Christmas Bank Account